-Each year I love thinking about how I'll decorate my table for Thanksgiving.
-Oftentimes, I'll pull everything together earlier in the fall to enjoy the bounty of the season we're currently in for as long as possible.
+Each year I love thinking about how I’ll decorate my table for Thanksgiving.
+Oftentimes, I’ll pull everything together earlier in the fall to enjoy the bounty of the season we’re currently in for as long as possible.
 Today I’m sharing an easy step-by-step guide showing how to make a beautiful tables cape to be enjoyed for Thanksgiving or throughout the autumn season.

 This year was no different.
 I picked some squash and miniature pumpkins from our field.
 I wanted the larger squash to be the focal point of the table (I love their color so much!) and decided to add in some pinecones as well.